statnett/edx-dotnet/README.md

 For more complex examples, see the AmqpLiteNet home, which contains more complex send/receive examples.
 One example of transactional communication is also given: https://github.com/Azure/amqpnetlite/tree/master/test/Test.Amqp.Net

-The samples on these pages are synchronous, synchronous, but amqpnetlite is encouraging use of async methods where available: http://azure.github.io/amqpnetlite/articles/building_application.html
+The samples on these pages are synchronous, amqpnetlite is however encouraging use of async methods where where applicable: http://azure.github.io/amqpnetlite/articles/building_application.html

 There are also callback-based communication examples available: